cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   We trust that all information about the review process will be available from GitHub, thus we don't add Reviewed-By lines or similar markers to the commit messages anymore.
 However, we need a strong connection between the commits and the actual pull request so that the review for every commit on master can be found.

   Thus, commits should explicitly reference their pull request.
-The last line of the commit message should just be "#nnnn".
+The last line of the commit message should just be "Closes #nnnn".

-  It is best if the author of a pull request adds the "#nnnn" line to his/her own pull requests.
+  It is best if the author of a pull request adds the "Closes #nnnn" line to his/her own pull requests.
 This requires rewriting the PR since the number isn't known yet when creating the pull request.

 * The subject of a commit should start with a short `<topic>: ` prefix.

-  This is usually the package name for frontend code, such as `shell`, `base`, or `server-systemd`, or some other suitable directory name.
+  This is usually the package name for frontend code, such as `shell`, `base`, or `systemd`, or some other suitable directory name.
 Check the existing commits for examples.

 * If a commit fixes an issue, it should have a `Fixes #NNN` line.

-  At the bottom, before the `Reviewed-by` line.

 * Force pushing to master is allowed, BUT...